msiegenthaler/doll-bike-seat/README.md

 - seat holder: 50% infill, no support
 - case top: 50% infill, no support
 - case bottom: 50% infill, no support
-- rod: 30% infill, support on build plate
+- rod: 60% infill, support on build plate

 ## Assembling

-You need 6 flat-heat M4 screws and 6 M4 nuts to assemle the parts.
+You need 6 flat-heat M4 screws and 6 M4 nuts to assemble the parts.

 The screws should have the following lengths: